BrowncoatSpaceProgram/tudat-matlab/README.md

 1. Install [CMake](https://cmake.org).

 2. Download or clone this repository.
+Choose a definitive location (and name) for this folder before you continue to the next step.

-3. Add the tudat-matlab directory to your MATLAB's path:
+3. Add the tudat-matlab folder to your MATLAB's path:
   * Type `pathtool` in MATLAB's Command Window.
   * Click "Add folder...".
   * Select your tudat-matlab folder.